Louisville Whiplash Car Accident Lawyer

 - Memory lapses and difficulty concentrating

 You know your body best.
-If something doesn’t seem right, seek immediate medical attention.
+If something doesn’t seem right and you’re experiencing neck pain after a car accident, seek immediate medical attention.
 Again, be aware that whiplash symptoms sometimes take several days to develop.
 So even if you feel fine immediately after an accident, you might still have whiplash.
 It’s also important to seek medical attention since whiplash-like symptoms can sometimes be a warning sign of other neck or head injuries, including concussions.

 What types of accidents cause this neck injury?